 Steering Committee Messiah University has established a Self-Study Steering committee to oversee and coordinate the University's Self-Study process.
-In thinking through the steering committee membership, we looked for perspectives and expertise from across the university.
+In thinking through the steering committee membership, we looked for perspectives and expertise from across the university (see Appendix A for an organizational chart of the university).
 We identified various institutional constituencies familiar with the institution's mission and goals, have a sense of commitment to the self-study process and to the priorities of the institution, and have a broad institutional perspective that transcends that of their own.